Citi Personal Wealth Management

 If your child is offered an aid package by a college that includes loans, think carefully about whether repaying those loans will create an excessive financial strain for you or your child, depending on who will do the borrowing.
 To help you get started, here's a brief overview of the two broad categories of college loans: subsidized and unsubsidized.

 Subsidized loans are given to families that can demonstrate financial need.
 To prove that need, you need to fill out the FAFSA form, or Free Application for Federal Student Aid.
-That application may also help you qualify for other types of financial aid, such as grants and on campus student work.
+That application may also help you qualify for other types of financial aid, such as grants and on-campus student work.

 If you are offered subsidized loans, those are the first loans your family should take advantage of.
 They generally have lower interest rates than other college loans, students don't have to make principal payments until they leave school and the government pays the interest while students are in college, making the loans less expensive.
-There are two key types of subsidized loans.

 For more information on the FAFSA, subsidized loans and financial aid generally, head to www.finaid.org.